How To Write a Job Description That Attracts the Most-Qualified Candidates

 What is upskilling?

-Upskilling refers to training and development programs offered to an employee to improve their current skill sets.
+Upskilling refers to training and development upskilling programs offered to an employee to improve their current skill sets.
 Reskilling is similar– instead of providing training on skills relevant to their current role, reskilling is training on an entirely new skill set.
 This type of training is best for hard-working employees who may be suitable for a position in the company that is different from their current one.
 Upskilling and reskilling are intelligent tactics to improve an employee’s standing in the company, but they only work if the employee is willing to put in the effort.
 Additionally, upskilling employees show them the company is willing to invest in them, demonstrating their value.

 If an employee isn’t meeting job expectations due to a lack of effort, it’s time to consider replacing them.
-It’s only worthwhile investing in training and development programs for employees who will take advantage of the opportunity to better their skill set.
-However, sometimes, employees come across as lacking effort when they feel defeated because they lack the skills they need.
+It’s only worthwhile investing in training and development upskilling programs for employees who will take advantage of the opportunity to better their skill set.
+However, sometimes, employees come across as lacking effort if they feel defeated because they lack the skills they need.
 Upskilling and reskilling in these scenarios do work– it will involve a few serious conversations with the employee and their supervisors to make this decision.

 • The former employee left the company voluntarily because of a temporary life condition (moving, marriage, pregnancy) that will no longer be a barrier to their work at the company;